Tor Browser — The Ultimate Guide on Tor Browser 2018

 Last, government agencies can see if you are using Tor, so even if they can’t see what you’re doing, it can still be a red flag to them.

 Using Tor with VPNTor and VPN can be used in conjunction with each other, though the relationship is a bit complex.
-You can do Tor-through-VPN or VPN-through-Tor, and there is a big difference between the two.
+You can do Tor over VPN or VPN over Tor, and there is a big difference between the two.

 We won’t get too technical, but it’s important to understand the pros and cons of each.
 Also, be aware that no matter which set-up you use, it will significantly reduce your performance.